-Minneapolis & the Urban Tree Canopy
+Minneapolis and the Urban Tree Canopy

 The Minneapolis City Council and the Mayor, along with a number of City departments and divisions, and affiliated commissions actively work with the Minneapolis Park and Recreation Board to maintain a healthy urban forest with our city limits.
-City departments actively involved in the process include Public Works, Planning Division of CPED, Regulatory Services, Environmental Management, Neighborhood Revitalization Program and the Citizens Environmental Advisory Committee.
+City departments actively involved in the process include Public Works, Planning Division of CPED, Regulatory Services, Environmental Management, Neighborhood Revitalization Program and the Community Environmental Advisory Committee.

 - The Minneapolis Park and Recreation Board plants more than 2,500 trees annually along city boulevards and parks